What happened that made you decide to leave?

-In the days closest to leaving because we had no children and there was nothing he could really do to prevent me from going, I was leaving with almost nothing and he knew I would just leave when he went to work if I had to, my emotions were primarily anxiety at having to start all over again, having all your youthful dreams shattered and fear threatened to paralyze me at many steps of the way.
+In the days closest to leaving because we had no children and there was nothing he could really do to prevent me from going, I left with almost nothing and he knew I would just leave when he went to work if I had to, my emotions were primarily anxiety at having to start all over again, having all your youthful dreams shattered and fear threatened to paralyze me at many steps of the way.
 An incredible sadness seemed to weigh my bones down, wearying me to the point that I thought I might not make it.
 But I did.

 Everyone knew I was leaving because I told them.
-When I returned from visiting my terminally ill mother in Ontario (where I was promptly banned from seeing her because I got H1N1 on the plane) I was so ill for 12 weeks afterward with a bronchial infection that I had to be wheel chaired on and off the plane as I broke out in a cold sweat when I walked.
+When I returned from visiting my terminally ill mother in Ontario (where I was promptly banned from seeing her because I got H1N1 on the plane) I was so ill for 12 weeks afterward with a bronchial infection that I had to be wheel-chaired on and off the plane as I broke out in a cold sweat when I walked.

-He picked me up at the airport and when we got home, the place was a mess, he hadn’t grocery shopped, beer cans were every where and he was angry because he had to take care of all that and me and said, “I just wish the fucking plane crashed and you died on it!”
+He picked me up at the airport and when we got home, the place was a mess, he hadn’t grocery shopped, beer cans were everywhere and he was angry because he had to take care of all that and me and said, “I just wish the fucking plane crashed and you died on it!”

 The year before he said, after a hysterectomy because they thought I had cancer, he said the day I got home from hospital, “I wish you died on the fucking operating table.”
 So, when I got home from Ontario, I began searching for a place to live.
 By Christmas 2009, I had all my stuff packed and moved.
-A friend of mine says she still marvels how I did all that when I was so sick.
+A friend of mine says she still marvels at how I did all that when I was so sick.
 So do I. But I know how.
-It’s called will to survive.
+It’s called the will to survive.

 What were the one or two BEST things you did before you left?